nomelif/Audionodes/README.md

 install it into Blender.

-If you are lazy, you can also build and install the addon directly into your Blender installation, like so:
+If you are lazy, you can also build and install the addon directly into your Blender installation (if one was found when running `cmake`), like so:

 ```
 make blender_install